 HR technology for employee mental health

-Employee wellness has a significant impact on any company, as it directly effects individual job performance and team productivity.
+Employee wellness has a significant impact on any company, as it directly affects individual job performance and team productivity.
 Given its links to productivity and profits, it’s little wonder the wellness trend has made such an impact on the corporate world.

 In 2020 and beyond, we’ll see HR tech leading more personalised health and wellness systems fuelled by employee data.
 Platforms using gamification and wearables will continue to grow, but there will be a notable shift of focus towards employee mental health.
-In the US for example, approximately one in five adults experience some form of mental disorder.
-Companies are starting to understand what that may mean for their overall performance and act to address the issues.

 Looking to 2020 and beyond, the changes for HR professionals are reflective of those sweeping businesses everywhere.
 The challenge for human resources will be to embrace the right kind of HR tech to make the fundamentals of their role easier: attracting and retaining the best talent and ensuring their ongoing productivity.
-2020 is time for HR to use data and technology to reduce the administrative burden and to become strategic leaders.
+2020 is the time for HR to use data and technology to reduce the administrative burden and to become strategic leaders.